mario-guerra/mario-guerra.github.io/src/content/documentation/api_design_guidelines.md

 ### 2. Stream Design Best Practices

 * Consider throttling mechanisms for request rates
-  > **Note:** Throttling is typically applied to new incoming HTTP requests.
-For long-lived connections like SSE or WebSockets, throttling becomes more challenging once the connection is established.
-This is an advantage of periodic polling, as each request can be properly throttled
 * Design for stateless connections to improve scalability
-  > **Note:** Maintaining state (like remembering the last event a client received) can limit service scalability.
-Stateless designs are preferable for highly scalable services
 * Consider both streaming and batch access patterns
 * Include timestamps for ordering
 * Document latency expectations